port-labs/port-docs/docs/build-your-software-catalog/build-your-software-catalog.md

 # Build your Software Catalog 🏗️

-Port's Software Catalog provides a flexible and customizable solution for you to reflect your unique Software Development Life Cycle in a centralized catalog.

-With simple building blocks, the software catalog can be tailored to your data model, enabling it to accurately reflect your processes and requirements.
+Port's software catalog is a central metadata store for software, environments, resources and more.
+Its building blocks are blueprints and relations, and you can use them to build a catalog that reflects your exact data model.
+You can also build the catalog with one of Port's common data models.

 ## Step 1 - Define your data model 📋

-Defining the structure of your data model is the first step in using Port's Software Catalog.
-This step involves determining what information should be included in the catalog and how it should be organized.

-With Port's Software Catalog, your data model can be defined using a database-like definition, allowing for a clear and organized representation of your SDLC.
+This step begins with determining the information you would like to include for your main entity (most people begin with service), and defining the associated blueprint (in this case, a service blueprint).

+The next steps would be defining additional blueprints, such as environment or cluster, the data it should include and its relation to other entities.
+For instance, if you want to manage packages in your software catalog, you'll define a package blueprint.

-By defining the structure of your data model in this way, you can ensure that the software catalog accurately reflects your processes and is set up to meet your specific needs.
+By defining the structure of your data model in this way, you can ensure that the software catalog accurately reflects your engineering organization and as a result will provide you with the centralized and opinionated software catalog you need.

 ![Basic blueprints relation](../../../static/img/../../port-docs/static/img/software-catalog/blueprint/exampleBlueprintsAndRelationsLayout.png)